Tips for Student Retention

 Everyone wants to feel successful, and success begets more success.
 I have been assigning music that is easy to learn but sounds great in addition to music that is on a student’s level.

-Connect with students on a personal level.
+Connect with Students on a Personal Level

 Ask how your students are doing, say hello to mom and dad.
 Make sure they know you care, and the communication lines are open.
 Send a birthday card or a personalized message from time to time.